 Originally from the West Side of Chicago, Olatunde Osinaike is a Nigerian-American poet and software developer.
 He is the author of the chapbooks Speech Therapy, a winner in the Atlas Review’s 2019 Chapbook Series (forthcoming), and The New Knew (Thirty West).
-A Best of the Net, Bettering American Poetry, and Pushcart Prize nominee, his work has been selected as Honorable Mention for the Ploughshares Emerging Writer's Award in Poetry and as a finalist for the Southeast Review Gearhart Poetry Prize and RHINO Poetry Editor's Prize.
+A Best of the Net, Bettering American Poetry, and Pushcart Prize nominee, his work has been selected as winner of the Lucille Clifton Poetry Prize, a winner of the Frontier Industry Prize, honorable mention for the Ploughshares Emerging Writer's Award in Poetry, and as a finalist for the Southeast Review Gearhart Poetry Prize and RHINO Poetry Editor's Prize.
 His most recent work has appeared, or is forthcoming, in publications such as Prelude, Puerto del Sol, Winter Tangerine, Cosmonauts Avenue, and the Columbia Poetry Review, as well as in the anthologies Best New Poets, 20.35 Africa, and New Poetry from the Midwest.
 He has served on poetry staff at The Adroit Journal.

 He received his B.S. in Engineering from Vanderbilt University and is an incoming M.S. candidate in Information Systems at Johns Hopkins University, concentrating in Human-Computer Interaction.